The AGI Cymru national group is at the forefront for the use of Geography and Geographic Information in Wales.

 Pam Whitham (AGI Cymru Chair) Relationship Manager - Ordnance Survey

-Pam has over 20 years experience as a Relationship Manager at Ordnance Survey and has been a member of the AGI Cymru committee for 3 years.
-Pam provides support for the use of Public Sector Mapping Data to underpin policy in Wales and England with a particular focus on transport, infrastructure and the Environment.
+Pam is a Strategic Development Manager at Ordnance Survey with over 20 years experience in providing support for the use of Public Sector Geospatial Mapping Data to underpin policy in Wales and England with a particular focus on Housing and Land Administration.
+Pam has been a member of the AGI Cyrmu committee for 5 years.

 Rares Ciurezu (AGI Cymru Deputy Vice-Chair) - Transport Modeller - WSP